your-tools/skyspell/README.md

-# kak-spell
+# skyspell

 A fast and handy spell checker for source code and other texts for Kakoune.

-# kak-spell in action
+# skyspell in action

-kak-spell is meant to be used from kakoune, but also features an interactive mode and can be used from the command line, like this:
+skyspell is meant to be used from kakoune, but also features an interactive mode and can be used from the command line, like this:

 ```
-$ kak-spell check $(git ls-files)
+$ skyspell check $(git ls-files)
 /path/to/LICENSE:9:2 Redistributions
 What to do?
 ...